-I have 2 HP ESP120 Power supplys and one of them I use on my 2m amplifier in the upstairs schack.
+I have 2 HP ESP120 Power supplys and one of them I use on my 2m amplifier in the upstairs shack.

-This only because I do not have 3 phase outlet in that schack for a Delta SM70-45 power supply which I use for the 70cm EME amplifier.
+This only because I do not have 3 phase outlet in that shack for a Delta SM70-45 power supply which I use for the 70cm EME amplifier.

-Have made some study of how others are enabling the ESP120 and I am a bit pussled how they do.
+Have made some study of how others are enabling the ESP120 and I am a bit puzzled how they do.

-The most used way seems to be published by N4GA where he advice to short out 3 pins without any desciption of their functionallity.
+The most used way seems to be published by N4GA where he advice to short out 3 pins without any description of their functionality.

 I read the only datasheet I could find on a similar power supply that looked like a drop in replacement for the HP supply.

-This shows that when connecting these three pins together you short out Power good output, PSKILL and the present pins.
+This shows that when connecting these three pins together you short out Power on, PSKILL and the present pins.

 PSKILL is a emergency kill pin that switch the PS off if it looses connection to the 5V rtn.